edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 ### 5.3.5 Class E: 240 - 255
-- Rule 1: Class E's **first** octect = The Network ID must be from 240 - 255 (withholding prefix starting with `11110` hence the range is **11110**000 ~ **11110**111)
+- Rule 1: Class E's **first** octet = The Network ID must be from 240 - 255 (withholding prefix starting with `11110` hence the range is **11110**000 ~ **11110**111)
 - Class E is reserved for future use (reserved for IPv6 now)

 #### Special address: 255.255.255.255 - local broadcast
-    - When a host computer sends a local broadcast packet, this packet will be accepted by all other host PCs on the lcoal network!
+    - When a host computer sends a local broadcast packet, this packet will be accepted by all other host PCs on the local network!
 (With excepts to router, as router does not forward packages like these)
     - Local Broadcast topology:
         - ![](../../../../../assets/images/ccna/lesson4/lesson_4_local_broadcast_1.jpg)

 ## 5.x.3 Simulation labs!
 Please refer to this [website for simulation](https://simulation.redirectme.net/na_crt_tftp_pt722_3cd_3150/SIMULATION%20%28Part%29.pdf)

-### Simulation Lab 1 (CCNA Exam Practical Style 1): Swtich, VLAN
+### Simulation Lab 1 (CCNA Exam Practical Style 1): Switch, VLAN
 - Task 1: Switch 1 needs to initiate vlan12 and vlan 34.
 Switch 2 needs only vlan 12.
 Please verify the proper setup using `sh vlan brief`
 - Techniques: `copy run start` allows you to save configs for the exam
 - Task 2: Setting up VLAN 99, and don't forget to include the switchport e0/1 for that.
 Please wait for the access port to warm up...otherwise, you might screw yourself...
 - Task 3: No trunk, so we're using access trunk, `switchport access vlan12`
 - Task 4: IP Phone
-- Task 5: Neighbor discovery protocl (use CDP), turn off cdp for the port!
+- Task 5: Neighbor discovery protocol (use CDP), turn off cdp for the port!

 ### Simulation Lab 2 (CCNA Exam Practical Style 2):: LARP EtherChannel = bundling
 - Task 1: Setting up channel group to be ALL active (this might change in the real exam, i.e. one passive, one active)
-- Task 2: EhterChannel tunk link set up, verify with `sh vlan brief`
+- Task 2: EhterChannel trunk link set up, verify with `sh vlan brief`
 - Task 3: Careful with the dot1q command.
 2 switches needs to be set.
 - Task 4: untag data frames = native VLAN (This part must be set up first before everything else)
 - Important !
 Define the dot1Q first, before you set up your trunks